Aftaab25/TaskIt/README.md

 # TaskIt
-A simple TODO List app for gnome
+A simple TODO List app for task analysis